nates27/bigdata_amazon_review_count/README.md

 # CS5344 Lab 1
-Retrieves top 15 products by amazon review count on a single day
+Retrieves top 15 products with the highest amazon review count on a single day